steerpike/understanding/readme.md

 ## Getting Started

 The project uses bitnami's base laravel/docker installer.
-Simpple clone the repo cd into the directory and
+Simply clone the repo, cd into the directory and
 ```
 docker up
 ```